Memorandum D18-4-1: Select Luxury Items Tax on Importation

 - an aircraft

-- that is registered with a government1 before September 2022 otherwise than solely for a purpose incidental to its manufacture, offering for sale or transportation and
+- that is registered with a government (refers to any Canadian or foreign government) before otherwise than solely for a purpose incidental to its manufacture, offering for sale or transportation and

 - a subject vehicle